• Skip to primary navigation

 • Give the respondent a clear summary of the allegations against them, including the facts and specific details such as who, what, where, and when.

-• Keep the respondent informed directly of any likely disciplinary outcomes that may follow if the allegations are proven
+• Inform the respondent directly of any likely disciplinary outcomes that may follow, if the allegations are true

 • Ensure the respondent can have a support person present during any interviews.